The £100k Personal Allowance Tax Trap

 - Because you earn £10,000 above £100,000, your personal allowance is reduced by £5,000 (£1 lost for every £2 earned over £100k).

-- That £5,000 of previously tax-free allowance now becomes taxable at 40%, costing you an extra £2,000 in tax.
+- That £5,000 of previously tax-free allowance would become taxable at 40%, potentially adding £2,000 to the tax bill.

-- Spread across the £10,000 of extra earnings: £4,000 (40%) + £2,000 (allowance clawback) = £6,000 tax on £10,000 earned = 60%.
+- Spread across the £10,000 of extra earnings: £4,000 (40%) + £2,000 (allowance clawback) = £6,000 tax on £10,000 earned, an effective rate of 60%.

 This can even catch people whose base salary sits just below £100,000 but who receive a bonus, commission, or one-off payment that tips them over the threshold, even temporarily within a single tax year.